tldr-pages/tldr/pages/linux/sslstrip.md

 > Perform an ARP spoofing attack in conjunction.
 > More information: <https://www.kali.org/tools/sslstrip/>.

-- Log only SSL POST traffic on port 10000 by default:
+- Log only HTTPS POST traffic on port 10000 by default:

 `sslstrip`

-- Log only SSL POST traffic on specific port (e.g. 8080):
+- Log only HTTPS POST traffic on specific port (e.g. 8080):

 `sslstrip --listen={{8080}}`